 Puppies are changing and growing rapidly, and they need to eat more frequently (at least 3 times a day) to provide all the proper nourishment and nutrition for their rapidly growing bodies.
 Make sure your Frenchie always has access to fresh water through out the day.

 There should be a guide on the food bag that tells you how much to feed the puppy at each weight.
-This is only a rough guide depending on activity level, etc., and you may need to decrease or increase the quantity based on how quickly your pup is gaining weight and whether he/she finishes all the food at one time.
+This is only a rough guide depending on activity level, metabolism, etc., and you may need to decrease or increase the quantity based on how quickly your pup is gaining weight and whether he/she finishes all the food at one time.
 It’s hard to say exactly how much your Frenchie pup will need, but the amounts on the bag will give you an idea of where to start.

-If all is going well with your puppy after being in your home for a month or so, you can start transitioning over to another high quality, small or medium dog, puppy chow if you choose.
+If all is going well with your puppy after being in your home for a month or so, you can start transitioning over to another high quality, small or medium dog puppy chow if you choose.
 If you plan on changing dog food brands we advise making the change gradually so the sudden change does not cause any irritation to the digestive tract, which may result in loose stools and diarrhea.
-If you decide to change brands of dog food, mix the new brand with your existing brand on a 1×3 ratio.
+If you decide to change brands of dog food, mix the new brand with your existing brand on a 1×2 ratio.
 If he/she tolerated this well, mix half and half for a few days.
-If he/she is still doing well, mix the new brand to the old brand on a 3×1 ratio for a few days.
+If he/she is still doing well, mix the new brand to the old brand on a 2×1 ratio for a few days.
 If things are still going well after a few days, switch over completely to the new brand.

 We strongly recommend a high protein (at least 27%), high fat (at least 15%), and high fiber dry puppy chow that has meat as the first ingredient and rice as the main filler.
 We try to avoid wheat and corn fillers as they can be harder on your puppy’s digestive system and can also make him/her gassy.
-Costco (Kirkland brand) has a high quality chow meeting our recommendations at a very reasonable price, but you can purchase high quality puppy food from any pet shop, vet’s office, Wal-Mart, IFA, etc.
+Costco (Kirkland brand) has a high quality chow meeting our recommendations at a very reasonable price, but you can purchase high quality puppy food from any pet shop, vet’s office, Wal-Mart, IFA, etc. Some puppies are allergic to grains, so a grain free chow should be provided to them, and a few even need to be put on a raw diet.

 We were told about this supplement from a breeder friend of ours who obtained fantastic results in her kennel by using this supplement every day with each of her dogs.
 She said she solved several problems (from skin rashes to low milk production in mothers, along with several other nagging health issues) when she started giving each dog in her kennel one of these supplements daily.
 We believe you and your Frenchie will also benefit from these outstanding supplements which you can find detailed under “Great Products”.
 When you use the number provided you can purchase these supplements at a significantly discounted rate versus the retail cost.